We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 To get the most out of your Shopify or eBay store, you will need to fully research the best SEO techniques for both.
 To this end, I’d recommend checking out the Style Factory Shopify SEO guide as a starting point for Shopify, and Printful’s guide to SEO for eBay.

 Tip: You’ll also need to do keyword research to find out what sort of search terms you’ll realistically be able to rank for.
-Apps like Ahrefs and Semrush are great for getting Google search data; for eBay data, I’d take a look at Keywordtool and eBay’s own Terapeak.
+Apps like Ahrefs and Semrush are great for getting Google search data; for eBay data, I’d take a look at Keywordtool and eBay’s own SEO tool, Terapeak.

 So technically, an eBay store presents you with more SEO opportunities than a Shopify one.